anosharahim/myna-voice-ai/README.md

+## Next Steps
+- Add delete functionaliity to audio library
+- [DONE] Show nothing if library has nothing instead of the library skeleton
+- Make the audio player circle move with audio
+- Update duration with audio
+- show a loading button while waiting for response from backend

 # Context & Motivation

 Representative of my generation (Gen Z) is the infamously short attention span.
 Luckily, I went to a university that is built on the latest education science, which takes into account the shortening attention span in students.
 I did not have to listen to a single lecture in my four years of undergrad.
 Every class had 8-20 students engaged in active discussion, powered by an education software that kept track of student engagement, and it made me genuinely excited about learning.